Shaolin Handlock: Plot

-Li Bai (Dick Wei) is the creator and master of the 'Shi Zi So Hou Shou' (which basically is a ' Throat Locking Hand', otherwise known as 'Shaolin Hand Lock') who passes down the skill to his children Cheng Ying (David Chiang) and Meng Ping (Chen Ping).
-However, an old friend Fang Yun Biao (Chan Shen) visits Li Bai and manages to kill him by attacking the skills only weakness and unknowingly, also kills his two other students to whom he believed were Li Bai's children.
-After his children find out of the murder, Cheng Ying sets out to avenge his father.
-Travelling to Thailand to kill Fang and before that, gives him information of who hired him - the rich benevolent Lin Hao (Lo Lieh).
-In the process, he attracts Lin Hao into accepting him as a bodyguard by stealing and retaining in custody gold that belonged to Lin Hao.
-While suspected by other guards, Lin Hao remains in a difficult situation to find out if Li Bai's siblings are still alive and what Cheng Ying is really there for...
+Li Bai (Dick Wei) is the creator and master of the 'Shi Zi So Hou Shou' ('Throat Locking Hand', or 'Shaolin Hand Lock') who passes down this skill to his children Cheng Ying (David Chiang) and Meng Ping (Chen Ping).
+An old friend Fang Yun Biao (Chan Shen) Manages to kill Li Bai by exploiting the skill's only weakness and, unknowingly, kills his two other students which he believed were Li Bai's children.
+After his real children find out of the murder, Cheng Ying sets out to avenge his father.
+He travels to Thailand to kill Fang and learns that he was hired by the rich benevolent Lin Hao (Lo Lieh).
+Cheng Ying tricks Lin Hao into accepting him as a bodyguard by stealing gold that belonged to Lin Hao.
+While suspected by other guards, Lin Hao remains in a difficult situation to find out if Li Bai's siblings are still alive and what Cheng Ying is really there for.